 What you need to understand is how much my dreads meant to me.
 My life changed for the better (in some ways at least), and it allowed me to expressive myself in a way I’d been unable to before.
 I would bleach and/or dye them different colours, attach glow stick earrings to them, and even had duel pigtails.
 I had a lot of fun with them, but the most fun came with how I felt when I’d be dancing with my dreads flying all over the place: it was so freeing and euphoric.

 I lived by the motto, dreads are for life, not just for Christmas.
 I was fully prepared to die, if I got cancer, rather than doing chemo and risking my hair falling out.
-I also refused to do anti-depressants that had hair loss as a side effect (not that anti-depressants agreed with me anyway: Anti-Depressants And Me: My First Run In With My New Mental Health Trust).
+I also refused to do anti-depressants that had hair loss as a side effect (not that anti-depressants agreed with me anyway: Anti-Depressants And Me).

 The Life Before

 My dreads brought me a lot of positive attention from everyone, including strangers, but especially girls.
 I became someone everyone knew, not because I was the only black person there (although I still was), but because of my awesome dreads.